 - Seated calf raises – 2 sets of 30

-Performance notes: Do your reps in an explosive up, slow down, continuous tension style, no locking out, no pausing unless it is called for as part of the intensity techniques.
-By using a post exhaust super set and not a pre exhaust, you can use more weight on squats, so the strength component is not being ignored.
+Performance notes: Do your reps in an explosive up, slow down (at least a 4seconf negative), continuous tension style.
+No locking out, no pausing unless it is called for as part of the intensity techniques.
+By using a post exhaust superset and not a pre-exhaust, you can use more weight on squats.
+Therefore, you aren’t ignoring the strength component.
 Do not let momentum come into play on any exercise.
-Add weight as you can, do this routine for no more than 4 weeks before changing to something new.
+Add weight as you can.
+Do this routine for no more than 4 weeks before changing to something new.

 - Leg Press – 2 sets of 10-12 reps